bazaarvoice/bv-ui-core/lib/domainPolice/README.md

 ### `allowedDomains` format

 `allowedDomains` is an array of objects, and each object is expected to have a `domain` property.
 It may also contain any other arbitrary properties as desired for later lookup.

-The prefixing `.` on the `domain` will allow it to match all subdomains as well.
+Prefixing `.` on the `domain` will allow it to match all subdomains as well.
 Given the above example, the following domains are all valid:

 - `bazaarvoice.com`
 - `subdomain.bazaarvoice.com`